rodger0531/foobook-mirror/Server/README.txt

 08/02/2014 - Rodger

 	- Altered the setup database php file from mysql to mysqli.
 I adopted object oriented style instead of procedural style it was before.
 This allows high security due to it being prepared statement and prevents hacking such as injection.
-	-Combined db_config and db_connect into the file so it does not need the variables and classes to run, i.e. it is a standalone version.
+	- Combined db_config and db_connect into the file so it does not need the variables and classes to run, i.e. it is a standalone version.
+	- Updated circle.php -> typos
+	- NOTE: we need to change php files to object orientated mysqli method.